bmad-sim/GTPSA.jl/docs/src/quickstart.md

 @btime @FastGTPSA $x[1]^3*sin($x[2])/log(2+$x[3])-exp($x[1]*$x[2])*im;
 ```

 The advantages of using the macro become especially apparent in more complicated systems, for example in `benchmark/taylormap.jl`.
-To read about how it works, see [For Developers](@ref).

-## Promotion of TPS to ComplexTPS
+## Promotion of `TPS` to `ComplexTPS`

 `TPS`s and `ComplexTPS`s can be mixed freely without concern.
 Any time an operation with a `TPS` and a `ComplexTPS` or a `Complex` number occurs, the result will be a `ComplexTPS`.
 A `ComplexTPS` can be converted back to a `TPS` using the `real` and `imag` operators.